ionzero/vouchsafe/README.md

 ## The Portable Trust Layer

 Trust is fundamental to most systems - even simple ones.
-But trust is often implied, invisible, or tied to infrastructure that’s hard to change.
+But trust is often implied, invisible, or tied to infrastructure that's hard to change.

 Because trust in Vouchsafe is represented as signed, self-contained statements, it naturally forms a **portable trust layer**, one that works across systems, across keys, and even across time.

-- **Delegation** - “I trust this key to act on my behalf to perform this action.”
+- **Delegation** - "I trust this key to act on my behalf to perform this action."
-- **Revocation** - “That key is no longer valid.”
+- **Revocation** - "That key is no longer valid."
 - **Chaining** - Tokens may reference other tokens, forming a trust or capability graph rather than a single linear chain.
 - **Interoperability** - No ecosystem, app or company lock-in.
 Works in any